 You could embellish your bandana with some embroidery flowers, some tie dye painting, some fabric painting, some stenciling, some bead work or even sequins.For a dazzling look try swaroski crystals on your bandana.
 Iron on patches can also be added to the bandana.

 Rhinestones can be applied to the fabric on top of design using fabric glue.If you are applying the stones, try it by placing them without the glue.
 If you like the arrangement use a tweezer to keep the stones with glue on to the fabric.

 If you are not a ninja with drawing it is better to make a template of the design to make sure that the design stays the same through out your cloth.
-It is another idea to trace it with a carbon copy paper.
+Simply draw two circles like above and intercoonect them.
+It is another idea to trace it from a book with a carbon copy paper.
 There are about 9 different way to copy embroidery designs on to fabric.